|

 Summer.
 It should be a day full of laughter and gaiety, fun and

-time year, when crops are still very young and tender, and susceptible to frost
+time year as the crops are still very young and tender, and susceptible to frost

 and blight.
 As was the way of